Creamy Cacio e Pepe

 Can I use pre-shredded cheese?

+When you look on the back of a pre-shredded cheese bag, you will almost always find the ingredient, potato starch, natamycin or cellulose.
 As a result of these added ingredients, you may notice the cheese just doesn’t melt right when you use it for sauces or even on pizza toppings.
-On the other hand, freshly grated cheese is exactly that.
-Fresh.
-No added preservatives or chemicals.
-Guaranteed clump free and smooth sailing.
+Freshly grated cheese has no added preservatives or chemicals.

-In most of my pasta recipes, you will find that I always ask for two things: freshly grated cheese and pasta water reserve.
-These two specific instructions set apart a good and great sauce.
 If you let leftover pasta water sit in the pot, you’ll find it turn gelatinous and murky.
 That is due to the starches released from the pasta during cooking.
 It’s a salty, starchy liquid gold that turns your sauce into silky, smooth goodness.
 For this reason, pasta water is crucial for any pasta recipe.

-How to measure pasta.
+How to measure pasta

 Something as simple as measuring the right servings of pasta in a recipe really does make a difference.
 It affects the pasta to sauce ratio.
 Too much pasta can dilute the sauce and too little pasta can make it overwhelming.
 Pasta is typically measured at 2 ounces per serving.
 Short pasta, like fusilli, penne, is usually equal to 1/2 cup when measured dry.

-How to store leftovers.
+How to store and reheat leftovers

 Your feedback is valuable to us.
 If you have any questions, please let me know in the comments.
 If you try my recipes and love them, please take a moment to leave a five star review.
 Thank you for being part of the Bake Cook Repeat community!
 Don’t forget to follow us on Facebook, Instagram, Pinterest and Subscribe on YouTube.